WallieEverest/tt08/README.md

 ## Challenges

 Intend to use a capacitor primitive.
-If the MiM model for L3/L4 indicates 0.0022 pF/um^2.
+The MiM capacitor model for L3/L4 indicates 0.0022 pF/um^2.
 The TT8 analog area is 160 x 225 um, yeilding 36x 2.2 pF capacitors.
 This will be reduced by 50% for the OpenLane2 digital area.

 Simlation is needed to learn if a smaller capacitor is acceptable with small MOSFETS used in the Skywater 130 PDK.